Mr-Un1k0d3r/MaliciousClickOnceGenerator/README.md

 * `shellcode` the payload you want to execute while the application is launched
 * `process_name` used to evade sandbox by checking if a specific process is running. (default to `iexplore`)

+# Generating the Visual Studio Project

+Once the files are created in the target folder create a new C# project and import the files.

+To publish the ClickOnce in Visual Studio go to *Project* -> *Publish*

 # Credit
 Mr.Un1k0d3r RingZer0 Team